Afghan afghani: First Afghani (1923–2002)

 The afghani traded at Afs.
 67 to one US dollar in 1973.
 After the start of a civil war in 1992, the same US dollar bought Afs.
 16,000.
 Banknotes from the period of Zahir Shah's monarchy ceased to be legal tender by 1991.
 After the creation of a dysfunctional government and the start of the civil war, different warlords and factions, foreign powers and forgers each made their own afghani banknotes to support themselves financially, with no regard to standardization or honoring serial numbers.

 In December 1996, shortly after the Taliban took control of Afghanistan's institutions, Ehsanullah Ehsan, the chairman of the Taliban's Central Bank, declared most afghani notes in circulation to be worthless (approximately 100 trillion Afghani) and cancelled the contract with the Russian firm that had been printing the currency since 1992.
 Ehsan accused the firm of sending new shipments of afghani notes to ousted President Burhanuddin Rabbani in northern Takhar province.
 The exchange rate at the time of Ehsan's announcement was Afs.
 21,000 to one US dollar.
 It was then devalued to Afs.
 43,000 to the dollar.
-Abdul Rashid Dostum, who controlled a self-declared autonomous region in northern Afghanistan until 1998, also printed his own money for his region.
+Abdul Rashid Dostum, who militarily controlled Jowzjan Province and nearby Uzbek villages, also printed his own money for a short time.

-Following the United States intervention, the currency became highly destabilized.
+During late 2001 and early 2002, the currency became highly destabilized.
 The afghani traded at Afs.
 73,000 per US$1 in September 2001, steeply soaring to Afs.
-23,000 after the fall of the Taliban regime in December 2001, before plunging again to Afs.
+23,000 after the Taliban was replaced by a new government under Hamid Karzai in December 2001, before plunging again to Afs.
 36,000 in January 2002.
 Around seven different versions of the currency were in circulation by that time.
 A former governor said at the time that maybe "trillions" of banknotes are in circulation as a result.